iGovDirect/Security-Review/README.md

 **Scenario:** A hired hack team tries to perform a "wipe"

-Counter Measures: We regulary keep back-up dumpes on usb-sticks around the world
+Counter Measures: We regularly keep back-up dumpes on usb-sticks around the world

-**Scenario:** Attacker tries a brute force attack agaist auth cloud function on multiple accounts to trigger them to lock down in an attempt to disrupt the service
+**Scenario:** Attacker tries a brute force attack against auth cloud function on multiple accounts to trigger them to lock down in an attempt to disrupt the service

 Counter Measures: Only allow function access for authenticated users.
 When a user registers they get a unique token.
 This is then used to access every function after that.
-Any attempt to access such a function will be rejceted by google.
+Any attempt to access such a function will be rejected by google.

 **Scenario:** Physical access with the target pc due to burglary or theft

-Counter Measures: Encrypted, backed-up laptops with hardend passwords
+Counter Measures: Encrypted, backed-up laptops with hardened passwords

 **Scenario:** Attacker tries to manipulate a voting record